Bagman (2024 film): Production

 On October 11, 2019, Paramount Players announced Bagman, with Colm McCarthy set to direct the film.
 On May 13, 2022, Sam Claflin was announced to star in the film, with the project moving to Lionsgate.

+Media Capital Technologies co-financed the film.

 Release

 Bagman was released in a limited theatrical release on September 27, 2024.

 Reception

 Peter Sobczynski of RogerEbert.com gave the film one star of four, stating "The only chance of experiencing any actual chills is if you doze off and generate a more interesting nightmare of your own".
 Jayanty Nada Shofa of Jakarta Globe found the film to be an uneven horror film with a weak buildup, but notes that it gains interest in the latter half, ultimately deeming it not memorable despite having some engaging moments.

 Enid Román Almansa of Cinemanía gave the film three stars out of five considered the film entertaining and acknowledges Sam Claflin's strong performance as a father protecting his adorable son, but notes that it suffers from predictable moments and common horror clichés.
 Whang Yee Ling of The Straits Times gave the film two stars out of five described the film as "forgettable" with a thin and often nonsensical plot, despite its touches of fatherly love and the intriguing premise of confronting childhood trauma.